Financial Aid Recipient

 Conditions of Financial Aid

-- Students receiving federal student aid must maintain satisfactory academic progress.
-There are three components to this requirement:
+Students receiving federal student aid must maintain satisfactory academic progress.

 Tuition Refund Policy